tanyipeng834/StudySmart/client/README.md

 <hr>
 <br>

 **3. You will now be brought to the dashboard.
 In the dashboard page, there will be a section that provides a radomly generated fun fact and button which redirects users to a page to view the headline news (this can only work locally as accessing the news API from the browser requires payment) There is also an examination countdown table where users can input their exams and its date.
 The table will compute and display the number of days left before the exam.
-If they exam is within 7 days, it will display a red backgroundand timetable feature which the student can utilise.**
+If their exam is within 7 days, it will display a red backgroundand timetable feature which the student can utilise.**

 <br>
   <br>